-Minimum of 5 songs (suggested 14 minutes) memorized and prepared for the jury
+Minimum of 5 songs memorized and prepared for the jury

-- 1. Four (4) languages must be represented (English, Italian, German, French) in diverse musical styles and periods. - 2.
-One song must be independently prepared (with instructor approval). - 3.
-ALL FIVE SONGS WILL BE SUNG IN THE ORDER OF THE STUDENT'S CHOOSING, IN ADDITION, PROGRAM NOTES AND TRANSLATIONS FOR EACH SELECTION (in performance order) MUST BE PRESENTED TO THE FACULTY.
+Four (4) languages must be represented (English, Italian, German, French) in diverse musical styles and periods.
+One song must be independently prepared (with instructor approval).
+ALL FIVE SONGS WILL BE SUNG IN THE ORDER OF THE STUDENT'S CHOOSING.
+IN ADDITION, PROGRAM NOTES AND TRANSLATIONS FOR EACH SELECTION (in performance order) MUST BE PRESENTED TO THE FACULTY.